Cryptocurrencies Outside FBR’s Tax Net: FTO

 Hawala/hundi-style operations

-This risk becomes even greater as crypto transactions are anonymous, decentralized, and hard to trace without technical resources.
+Because crypto transactions are anonymous and decentralized, they’re hard to trace without specialized technical tools and expertise.

 -